-- The importer requests the Phytosanitary Import Permit through SENASA. - The exporter in the country of origin submits the Phytosanitary Certificate following the import permit requirements. - SENASA reviews the documentation at Peru's Customs Quarantine Station. - All products are subject to inspection at Peru's Customs Quarantine Station. - SENASA issues the Inspection and Verification Report for Customs clearance.
+- The importer requests the phyto-sanitary import permit through SENASA. - The exporter in the country of origin submits the phyto-sanitary certificate following the import permit requirements. - SENASA reviews the documentation at Peru's customs quarantine station. - All products are subject to inspection at Peru's customs quarantine station. - SENASA issues an inspection and verification report for customs clearance.